History of the Philippine Army: Initial establishment and training

-Mobilization as part of U.S. Army Forces Far East
+Mobilization, July 1941

 With the threat of war with the Empire of Japan imminent, on July 26, 1941, a new U.S. command in the Far East, the United States Army Forces Far East (USAFFE), was created under Douglas MacArthur (who also became a Philippine Field Marshal).
 That day, Franklin D. Roosevelt issued a presidential order (6 Fed.
 Reg.
 3825) calling "all the organized military forces of the Government of the Commonwealth of the Philippines" into the service of the U.S. armed forces.
 Despite the order's wording, it did not order all the military forces of the Philippine Commonwealth government into the service of the United States; only those units and personnel indicated in orders issued by a general officer of the United States Army were mobilized and made an integral part of the USAFFE, and only those members of a unit who physically reported for duty were inducted.
 With an annual appropriation of almost ₱16 million, the mobilized units trained new Filipino members in defense.

 The Philippine Army was drawn from local Christian and Muslim Filipinos, including native Filipinos, Filipino-Mestizos, Spanish-Filipinos, Chinese-Filipinos and Moro-Filipinos.
 By the time of the Japanese invasion the 10 reserve divisions were about two-thirds mobilized, for a force of 100,000 "poorly equipped and trained" troops.
 The Philippine Scouts numbered about 12,000.
 The army was primarily infantry, with some combat engineers and artillery.

 At that time there were two regular and ten reserve divisions in the Army of the Philippines, spread across officers in general headquarters, camps in Manila and across the country.
-This included the North Luzon Force under Major General Jonathan M. Wainwright); the South Luzon Force, activated on December 13, 1941, under Brig.
+This included the North Luzon Force under Major General Jonathan M. Wainwright; the South Luzon Force, activated on December 13, 1941, under Brig.
 Gen. George M. Parker; the Visayan-Mindanao Force under Maj.
 Gen. William F. Sharp in the southern islands (61st, 81st, and 101st Infantry Divisions and three other infantry regiments), and the reserve force.
 The North Luzon Force included the 11th, 21st, and 31st reserve infantry divisions.
-The South Luzon Force included the 1st (regular) Division and the reserve 41st, 51st and 71st Divisions.

-After the war ended, the Army was reorganized into the Philippine Armed Forces.
+The South Luzon Force included the 1st (regular) Division and the reserve 41st, 51st and 71st Divisions.After the war ended, the Army was reorganized into the Armed Forces of the Philippines.
+President Manuel Roxas appointed General Mariano Castañeda Sr as Chief of Staff.
+The Armed Forces is now composed of Philippine Army, Navy, Air Force, and Constabulary.
+Army and Armed Forces still shared headquarters and personnel.
+In post-war Philippine Army relegated to fighting dissidents.